Set Transfer Permissions for a User Group

 - For Virtual Directory, enter AdminTest.

 - Click Browse and select any available local folder.
 It will be entered into Local or UNC directory.
-(For example C:\Test.)
+(For example C:\Samples.)

-- Change User login directory to /.
-(You have added a second accessible directory and this change means that users in this subconfiguration will see all available directories when they log in.)
+- Use the drop-down list under User login directory to select /.
+(You added a second accessible directory and this change means that users in this subconfiguration will see all available directories when they log in.)

 You'll see a warning about changing the user key directory.
 Because you are using password authentication for users, the warning doesn't apply to this test and you can click Yes to proceed.